Bochner Laplacian and Bergman kernel expansion of semi-positive line bundles on a Riemann surface: Kodaira Laplacian on tensor powers

 \section{Kodaira Laplacian on tensor powers}

-We now specialize to the case when $Y$ is a complex Hermitian manifold with integrable complex structure $J$.
-For the arguments of this section, we shall further need to restrict to the two dimensional case, i.e.\ $Y$ is a Riemann surface (see Remark \prettyref{rem: good remark}).
+In this final section, we shall prove the Bergman kernel expansion in \prettyref{thm:Bergman kernel expansion}.
+Thus we now specialize to the case when $Y$ is a complex Hermitian manifold with integrable complex structure $J$.
+For the arguments of this section, we shall further need to restrict to the two dimensional case, when $Y$ is a Riemann surface (see Remark \prettyref{rem:good remark}).
 The metric $g^{TY}$ is induced from the Hermitian metric on the complex tangent space $T_{\mathbb{C}}Y=T^{1,0}Y$.
-Further $(L,h^{L})$, $(F,h^{F})$ are chosen to be a Hermitian, holomorphic bundles where $L$ is of rank one.
+Further $(L,h^{L})$, $(F,h^{F})$ are chosen to be a Hermitian, holomorphic line and vector bundles respectively.
 We denote by $\nabla^{L}$, $\nabla^{F}$ the corresponding Chern connections.
-The curvature $R^{L}$ of $\nabla^{L}$ is a $\left(1,1\right)$ form which is further assumed to be semi-positive
+The curvature $R^{L}$ of $\nabla^{L}$ is a $\left(1,1\right)$ form which is further assumed to be semipositive

 We also assume as before that the curvature $R^{L}$ vanishes at finite order at any point of $Y$.
 We note that semipositivity implies that the order of vanishing $r_{y}-2\in2\mathbb{N}_{0}$ of the curvature $R^{L}$ at any point $y$ is even.
-Semipositivity and finite order of vanishing imply that there are points where the curvature is positive (the set where the curvature is positive is in fact an open dense set).
-Hence
+Semipositivity and finite order of vanishing imply that there are points where the curvature is positive, the set where the curvature is positive is in fact an open dense set.
+Hence $\deg L=\int_{Y}\frac{i}{2\pi}R^{L}>0,$ so that $L$ is ample.